Multi-user quantum key distribution with collective eavesdropping detection over collective-noise channels: Security analysis

-In the proposed protocol over collective-rotation channel, the unitary operations performed by both the two users (Alice and Bob) can be viewed as four unitary operations as a whole. i.e. $I$, $U_r$, $C_r$, $U_rC_r$.
-Here, $I$ is the identity operation on two-qibit sates and the operations $U_r$ and $C_r$ are the encoding operation and control operation defined in in equations (14) and (15) respectively.
-Obviously, $C_r=1\cdot I-i\cdot U_r+0\cdot U_rC_r (\approx0.15)$, which means these operations cannot be discriminated precisely.

-In the proposed protocol, the participants' secrets are encoded in the operations they performed on the states.
-If an eavesdropper wants to get participants' secrets without introducing any errors in the eavesdropping check, he should have the ability to discriminate the four operations, i.e. $I$, $U_r$, $C_r$, $U_rC_r$, precisely.
-However, as we analyzed above, the four operations cannot be unambiguously discriminated.
-So the well-known attacks (such as intercept-resend attack, measurement-resend attack, entanglement-measure attack and dense-coding attack) of an outside eavesdropper will inevitably be found in the eavesdropping check.
+In the proposed protocol, the users' secret strings are encoded in the operations they performed on the states.
+If Eve wants to get some information of a bit of a user's secret string without leaving a trace in the eavesdropping detection, she should have the ability of unambiguously finding out which of $I_s$, $U_s$, $C_s$ and $U_sC_s$ has been performed on the corresponding particle with only one opportunity.
+However, as we analyzed above, the four operations cannot be unambiguously discriminated under this condition.
+Consequently, the well-known attacks, such as intercept-resend attack, measurement-resend attack, entanglement-measure attack and dense-coding attack, from an outside eavesdropper will inevitably be detected in the eavesdropping detection.

-What's more, if an eavesdropper performs the trojan horse attack \cite{54_Gisin96}, he will be able to get the information of the unitary operations in bidirectional communication.
-The adversary can insert spy states into the original states as the invisible states sent from the sender to the receiver, capture the spy states returned from the receiver, and forward the legitimate photons to the sender.
-Because the eavesdropping check cannot detect the trojan horse attack, the adversary would obtain the encoded information from the spy states.
-To protect the proposed protocols from the trojan horse attack, the filter and beam splitter are utilized in our schemes \cite{55_Cai06,56-LXH06}, which can eliminate the spy states so that the eavesdropper can get none of the useful information by this attack.
+Furthermore, as for the two special attacks for two-way communication, i.e., Trojan horse attack and invisible-photon attack, the users and center can makes use of the methods in \cite{63_Cai06,64-LXH06} to protect the proposed protocols from such attacks.
+Hence, we omit the redundant description here.